-14. Appendix 2
+Appendix 2

-14.1 Entity Relationship Model Notations
+Entity Relationship Model Notations

-The database structure in Figure 1 is represented in a traditional entity relationship diagram.
+This database structure in Figure 1 is represented in a traditional entity relationship diagram.
 This diagram uses the crow's foot notation for Entity relationship diagrams.
 For notation details, the reader may refer to any of database design books.
-One of such books is [[9]].
-Figure 7Error!
-Reference source not found. summarizes the notation and could be found at [[9]], chapter 3, figure 3-2.
+One of such books is [9].
+Figure 7 summarizes the notation and could be found at [9], chapter 3, figure 3-2.